-While I usually use the Rooster Sauce version of sriracha, I decided to use Ninja Squirrel combined with Jack Daniel's Whiskey for this application, because it's a tad bit sweeter and tangier.
-Developed by Sarno Bros.
+While I usually use the Rooster Sauce version of sriracha, I decided to use Ninja Squirrel combined with Jack Daniel’s Whiskey for this application, because it’s a tad bit sweeter and tangier.
+Developed by Derek Sarno of Sarno Bros.
 Wicked Healthy Food, this sriracha is non-GMO, and offers just the right amount of balanced heat that plays perfectly off of the smooth smokey notes of the whiskey.

 This caramel sauce is clingy and thick, and won’t solidify when stored in the freezer because of the alcohol content.
 Once cooled, drizzle as desired over or into: